 In order to apply for a special event permit, complete the application at the bottom of this page.
-This application incorporates the former application to use the Mall/Gazebo so no additional request is necessary to use this venue (and it may be used for events expected to be attended by less than 100 people by non-profits which request the use of the Mall/Gazebo).
-However, use of facilities controlled by the Brunswick Parks & Recreation Department need an additional approval as they are heavily scheduled.
+This application incorporates the former application to use the Mall/Gazebo so no additional request is necessary to use this venue (and it may be used for events expected to be attended by less than 100 people by non-profits that request the use of the Mall/Gazebo).
+However, the use of facilities controlled by the Brunswick Parks & Recreation Department needs additional approval as they are heavily scheduled.
 Please click on the underlined text to download the application to use a Parks and Recreation facility.

-When should I apply for my special event permit?
+When should I apply for my Special Event Permit?

 Unless due to the nature of the event, it is impossible to meet these deadlines, all applications shall be made to the Town Clerk at least thirty (30) days prior to an event expected to be attended by one hundred (100) to three hundred (300) people or sixty (60) days prior to an event expected to be attended by over three hundred (300) people.
 If, due to the nature of the event, it is impossible to meet these deadlines, the application shall be filed as soon as possible.
 Applications may be filed online 24 hours a day.
-Failure to meet the applicable filing deadline may result in denial of a permit if insufficient time remains to adequately address concerns posed by the event.
+Failure to meet the applicable filing deadline may result in the denial of a permit if insufficient time remains to adequately address concerns posed by the event.

 What happens once I request my permit?

 Your completed application will be reviewed by the Town’s department heads.
 Once their review is complete, the Town Clerk or the Police Chief will get back to you and either request further information or notify you of the decision.
-The application will be either approved, approved with conditions or denied.
+The application will be either approved, approved with conditions, or denied.

 What if I don’t get a permit?

-If an individual or entity holds an event without having received a permit required under this Ordinance or having complied with all conditions thereof, the individual or entity is subject to a penalty in the amount of $500 to $5,000 plus all actual costs incurred by the Town in responding to the event, repairing any damage caused by the event, and in prosecuting the violation (including attorney fees and cost of prosecution) or collecting any penalties.
+If an individual or entity holds an event without having received a permit required under this Ordinance, or having complied with all conditions thereof, the individual or entity is subject to a penalty in the amount of $500 to $5,000 plus all actual costs incurred by the Town in responding to the event, repairing any damage caused by the event, and in prosecuting the violation (including attorney fees and cost of prosecution) or collecting any penalties.

 The Special Event Application is below.